UU-tracktech/tracktech/CameraProcessor/processor/scheduling/README.md

 This parallelism can be hardcoded in the component itself, but this is unfavourable since there are many methods to try.

 A scheduling process which takes in a plan (graph) is better when trying multiple methods.
 The scheduler is responsible for execution of the nodes, and can have extensions for parallelism, and more, built-in.
 This prevents recoding previously made components when a new component is added or an existing component is updated.

-## Scheduler
+## scheduling.scheduler

 The scheduler [scheduler.py](scheduler.py) is a sequential scheduler which takes in a starting node (seen as the plan) and runs this starting node.